omni/token-bridge/README.md

 Command | Description
 --- | ---
 `KEYS *` | Returns all keys
-`SET deposit:lastProcessedBlock 1234` | Set key to hold the string value.
+`SET signature-request:lastProcessedBlock 1234` | Set key to hold the string value.
-`GET deposit:lastProcessedBlock` | Get the value of key.
+`GET signature-request:lastProcessedBlock` | Get the value of key.
-`DEL deposit:lastProcessedBlock` | Removes the specified key.
+`DEL signature-request:lastProcessedBlock` | Removes the specified key.
 `FLUSHALL` | Delete all the keys of all the existing databases